 “Ich bin dicht” is something you might say the night before waking up with a “Kater”.
 It means being drunk, although it is also sometimes used to say someone is high or very tired.
 The literal meaning of this adjective, by the way, is tight, close or thick.

-Check out our 60 second German lesson about small talk in German
+Check out our 60 second German lesson about small talk

 In this one minute German lesson, Franzi goes through some basic expressions Germans used in everyday conversation!